pavani0410/health-risk-predictor-2/README.md

 ## Credits

-Developed by Pavani Sharma and team as a hybrid classical-quantum health prediction system with real-time LLM integration.
+Developed by Pavani Sharma and Shreya Bidare as a hybrid classical-quantum health prediction system with real-time LLM integration.